Azure/azure-sdk-for-net/README.md

   - File an issue describing the problem,
   - Refer to the the [AutoRest project](https://github.com/azure/autorest) to view and modify the generator, or
   - Add additional methods, properties, and overloads to the SDK by adding classes in the 'Customizations' folder of a project

-### Other

-If for platform reasons that your library won't use NetCore project system, 3 notes
-  - In your library csproject file, set the msbuild property "AutoRestProjects" to "true"
-  - In your test project files, set both "AutoRestProjects" and "SDKTestProject" to "true"
-  - To simplify test discovery, the test folder must be named with ".tests"